kinmen/rocknstonebot/README.md

 # rocknstonebot
 Simple reddit bot that replies "Rock and stone" quotes to other comments that rock and stone.

-Right now deployed in Heroku, running as reddit user [u/WanderingDwarfMiner](https://new.reddit.com/user/WanderingDwarfMiner/)
+Right now deployed in Oracle CI, running as reddit user [u/WanderingDwarfMiner](https://new.reddit.com/user/WanderingDwarfMiner/)

 ## Setup
 1. Install requirements: